 You can delete an iSCSI interface by issuing the DELETE command with the following syntax: DELETE /api/v1/interfaces/<interface-id>.

-For example, DELETE /api/v1/interfaces/1 deletes interface 1.
+For example, DELETE /api/v1/interfaces/1 deletes the interface with identification number 1.

 Port operations

 RESTful API for IBM Spectrum Control Base Edition uses the GET command for port operations.